souldern/souldern.github.io/home/announcements/recipes2020.md

 ---

-Any ideas for future challenges please get in touch with the SSSC.
+Any ideas for future challenges please get in touch with the SSSC ([RobLarge@souldern.org](mailto::RobLargesouldern.org)).